timveil/hive-jdbc-uber-jar/README.md

     ```

 ## IntelliJ Data Grip (as of version 2016.3)
-Below is an example configuration using IntelliJ [Data Grip](https://www.jetbrains.com/datagrip/):
+Below is an example configuration using IntelliJ [Data Grip](https://www.jetbrains.com/datagrip/) against a kerberized cluster:

 1. `kinit` with an appropriate principal and launch DataGrip